Posts tagged Australian edible mushrooms

 Yet another feature of Laccaria is that it has been found to be stimulated by electrical impulses so as to produce a greater number of fruiting bodies.
 This has been found both in field tests and in nursery pots.
 Many other mushrooms respond to the same treatment, notably Shiitake.

 The spores of this species show spikes on the surface and are approximately 8.7 x 6.4 microns.
+This distinguishes them from the similar Laccaria laccata which has round spores.

 Spores of Laccaria proxima